Iris

 Who should pick Iris?

 Iris is shaped for interview podcasters.
-Its biggest strength: per-session billing rewards group shows.
 That math favors interview shows with multiple guests

 Is Iris free?